 - Presents a system-wide approach to reduce the risk of fatalities and serious injuries based on data-driven, systematic, and scientific methods and approaches.
-These methods and approaches account for regression-tothe-mean and incorporate performance thresholds (quantify base performance). - Includes safety-specific strategies and lead agencies. - Supports integrated and multidisciplinary approaches to reduce the number of fatalities and serious injuries on the entire public transportation system in the region. - Demonstrates a commitment from the agency to include quantitative safety into programming of projects and activities.
+These methods and approaches account for regression-tothe-mean and incorporate performance thresholds (quantify base performance). - Includes safety-specific strategies and lead agencies. - Supports integrated and multidisciplinary approaches to reduce the number of fatalities and serious injuries on all public roads in the region. - Demonstrates a commitment from the agency to include quantitative safety into programming of projects and activities.

-The plan could be a single systemwide plan or a combination of SOPs or a plan for a county, metropolitan area, or regional council area.
+The plan could be a single statewide plan or a combination of SOPs at headquarters and district/regional levels, or a plan for a county, metropolitan area, or regional council area.

 - 0 points.
-No plan exists and transportation plans do not align with the State SHSP. - 1 point.
-Develop a system-wide approach to identify expenditures on programs, projects, and activities targeting a reduction in fatalities and serious injuries in the region. - 2 points.
-Develop a regional specific approach/plan to identify expenditures on programs, projects, and activities targeting a reduction in fatalities and serious injuries in the region.
+No plan exists.
+The other safety plans for the state (LRTP, HSP, HSIP, CVSP) do not align with the SHSP. - 1 point.
+Develop a system-wide approach to identify expenditure on programs, projects, and activities targeting a reduction in fatalities and serious injuries in the region (could be a single statewide or regional safety plan as part of a collaborative effort across all, or a combination of SOPs at headquarters and district/regional levels of government [federal, state, and local]).